Willgunter/AR-Interior-Design-Tool/README.md

   - 8/30/2024
-    - ⭐Tried to start printing out PointCloud data into a file - took a while but got it to transfer to a FrameArray variable and read all the FrameBuffer into the debug log
+    - ⭐Tried to start printing out PointCloud data into a file - took a while but got some of it to transfer to a FrameArray variable and read all the FrameArray into the debug log

 Resources used:
   - (Basic Todo list tutorial in Kotlin) [https://github.com/philipplackner/TodoList/blob/master/app/src/main/java/com/example/todolist/MainActivity.kt]